 - “Pre-Occupied Spaces: Remapping Italy’s Transnational Migrations and Colonial Legacies” – Thur.
 May 9, 2019 6pm Calandra Italian American Institute, NY.

 - “Italy in the Transnational Space of Migration and Colonial Routes” – Feb.
-13-16, 2019 Ohio State University (details TBA) – Scholar-in-Residence visit includes public lecture, in-class talks, meetings with graduate students, presentation to the community as part the Migration, Mobility, and Immobility project of the Global Arts & Humanities Discovery Theme (GAHDT).
+13-16, 2019 Ohio State University (details TBA) – Scholar-in-Residence visit includes public lecture, in-class talks, meetings with graduate students, presentation to the community as part the Migration, Mobility, and Immobility project of the Global Arts & Humanities Discovery Theme (GAHDT): see full program.

 - “Spazi pre-occupati: Una rimapattura dell’Italia tra migrazioni transnazionali ed esperienze coloniali” – Thur.
 Jan.
 10, 2019 Università di Palermo, Italy (Edificio 12, Aula Seminari, Polo Universitario viale delle Scienze).
 Photo with University of Palermo faculty.